NickAtchison1/movie-website-project/README.md

 # Project: Movie Trailer Website

-This project is a part of the is the movie website project for the Udacity fullstack web developer course.
+This project is a part of the movie website project for the Udacity fullstack web developer course.

 ## Software Requirements